 Associated Acts: Pink Floyd, David Gilmour, Zee

 Richard “Rick” Wright was a vocalist, keyboard artist, and even co-founder for the progressive rock band Pink Floyd.
-His keyboard playing, thanks to jazz influence, is a huge part of Pink Floyd’s distinct musical style.
+His jazz-influenced keyboard playing is a huge part of Pink Floyd’s distinct musical style.
 Most often, he used Farfisa and Hammond organs and a Kurzweil synthesizer.

-Like many great keyboard artists, Wright composed many songs with improvising and thinking outside the mainstream constraints of jazz and rock.
-He was very interested in free form music, which did not put much emphasis on tempo.
+Wright composed many songs with improvising and thinking outside the mainstream constraints of jazz and rock.
+He was very interested in free-form music, which did not put much emphasis on tempo.

-Wright enjoyed using Egyptian scales and complemented each piece with an organ, electric piano, or synthesizer to back everything up.
-He mainly played on a Farfisa electric organ, where his playing was fed through a joystick control, which sent the sound through up to six speakers in an auditorium.
+Wright enjoyed using Egyptian scales and complemented each piece with an organ, electric piano, or synthesizer.
+He would routinely play a Farfisa electric organ, the sound would be fed through a joystick control and up to six speakers in an auditorium.
 He also used a Hammond organ and a grand piano together onstage.

 Geoff Downes